August 28, 2015

 Did You Know?

-A horse’s daily water requirement varies from 5 to 20 gallons, depending on environmental temperature, workload, production state and feed intake.
+A horse’s daily water requirement varies from five to 20 gallons, depending on environmental temperature, workload, production state and feed intake.
 Providing clean, fresh water is a top priority for horse owners.

 Learn more about horses’ health, including nutritional requirements, in America’s Horse magazine.
 America’s Horse is the official member publication of AQHA.